 As well as asking for help with tasks themselves, it’s important to let people know when you are feeling swamped, even if they can’t physically take some of the burden.
 Simply talking through problems can help you prioritise or see issues more clearly.
 And a problem shared is a problem halved, after all.
 What’s more, if stress is getting you down, it is important not to suffer alone or it can get out of hand before you know it.
 Seek help from a medical professional if you are struggling – they are well used to dealing with our mental health as well as our physical complaints.

 8. Live your life.

 It is all too easy to let your stresses and worries stop you from doing things that you enjoy.
 Don’t let that happen.
+That list of ‘essential jobs’ will never be completed.
 Make time to speak to friends and family, to read a book, stroke your pets, go out for a walk or any of the things that make you feel good.
 That time and those feelings will help to keep any problems in perspective